Quasistationary distributions for one-dimensional diffusions with singular boundary points: Yaglom Limits

 we have that $\tilde P_t f\in L^2((0,\infty),\rho^{\nu,0})$.
 We see by a simple calculation that the generator $\tilde L$ of the semigroup $(\tilde P_t)_{t\geq 0}$ acts on smooth functions with compact support via

 As a result $(\tilde P_t)_{t\geq 0}$ is nothing but the Bessel semigroup corresponding to the index $\nu$ with additional potential.
 Let us see what we gain from this by inverting the transformation

 where for the final step we used the Feynman-Kac representation for the Bessel semigroup with potential $\left[\frac{1}{2} (c^2(x)-c'(x))-\frac{(-2\nu+1)c(x)}{x}\right]$.
-The right hand side of \eqref{e:FK} can be split using Holder's inequality into the product of the following two terms
+The right hand side of \eqref{e:FK} can be split using H{\"o}lder's inequality into the product of the following two terms

 In the following two steps we estimate the two factors \eqref{e:Bessel_semi} and \eqref{e:Bessel_pot} separately, in order to show the square integrability in $x$.